-Check the types of vegetation found on the site:

-X deciduous tree: alder, maple, aspen, other

-X evergreen tree: fir, cedar, pine, other
+- a.
+Check the types of vegetation found on the site: - ☑ deciduous tree: alder, maple, aspen, other - ☑ evergreen tree: fir, cedar, pine, other - ⊠ shrubs b.
+What kind and amount of vegetation will be removed or altered?

-Xshrubs

-Xgrass

-Xpasture

-Xcrop or grain

-XOrchards, vineyards or other permanent crops.

-Xwet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

-Xwater plants: water lily, eelgrass, milfoil, other

-Xother types of vegetation
+- □ pasture - □ crop or grain - ⊠ orchards, vineyards, or other permanent crops. - ☑ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - □ water plants: water lily, eelgrass, milfoil, other - ⋈ other types of vegetation c.
+List threatened and endangered species known to be on or near the site.

-Chelan County contains many types of vegetation, including those listed above.
+Chelan County contains many types of vegetation. including those listed above.